kubedb/docs/docs/guides/mariadb/rotate-auth/rotateauth.md

    --from-literal=password=testpassword
 secret/sample-mariadb-auth-user created
 ```
-Now create a `MariaDBOpsRequest` with `RotateAuth` type.
+Now create a `MariaDBOpsRequest`Connection closed by foreign host.
+ with `RotateAuth` type.
 Below is the YAML of the `MariaDBOpsRequest` that we are going to create,

 ```shell
 apiVersion: ops.kubedb.com/v1alpha1